Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_1.rst

    df_preproc, genes_excluded, genes_missing = \
        ioutil.preprocess_samples(df_samples = df_samples)

 The functions looks for duplicated samples, duplicated genes, and missing values in the columns containing gene expression data.
 If the function finds duplicated samples or genes with missing expression values, it raises a warning but keeps the samples where the duplication or missing values were found.
 However, the function will throw an error if it finds duplicated genes since the DGD model assumes the input samples report expression data for unique genes.
-That is, isoforms should be ignored.

 Then, the function re-orders the columns containing gene expression data according to the list of genes included in the DGD model and places all the columns containing additional information about the samples (in our case, the ``tissue`` column) as the last columns of the output data frame.

-Finally, the function checks that all genes in the input samples are among those used to train the DGD model, and that all genes used in the DGD model are found in the input samples.
+Finally, the function checks that all genes in the input samples are among those included in the DGD model, and that all genes used in the DGD model are found in the input samples.

 The function returns three objects:

 * ``df_preproc`` is a data frame containing the preprocessed samples.

-* ``genes_excluded`` is a list containing the Ensembl IDs of the genes that were found in the input samples but are not part of the set of genes used to train the DGD model.
+* ``genes_excluded`` is a list containing the Ensembl IDs of the genes that were found in the input samples but are not part of the set of genes included in the DGD model.
 These genes are absent from ``df_preproc``.
 In our case, no genes were excluded.

-* ``genes_missing`` is a list containing the Ensembl IDs of the genes that are part of the set of genes used to train the DGD model but were not found in the input samples.
+* ``genes_missing`` is a list containing the Ensembl IDs of the genes that are part of the set of genes included in the the DGD model but were not found in the input samples.
 These genes are added to ``df_preproc`` with a count of 0 for all samples.
 In our case, no genes were missing.

 Step 2 - Get the trained DGD model
 ----------------------------------

 In order to set up the DGD model and load its trained parameters, we need a configuration file specifying the options to initialize it and the path to the files containing the trained model.

-In this case, we will use the ``bulkDGD/configs/model/model.yaml`` file.
+In this case, we will use the ``bulkDGD/ioutil/configs/model/model.yaml`` file.
 We assume this file was copied to the current working directory.

 We can load the configuration using the :func:`ioutil.load_config_model` function.